Brazilian stadium holds first test ahead of World Cup opener

 Many new public transport projects promised for the World Cup have not been started and many are unfinished.
 Anger over the cost and broken promises has contributed to waves of street protests in the last year and cut the popularity of Brazilian President Dilma Rousseff ahead of elections in October.

-About 36,694 fans attended the Brazilian football championship match on Sunday at Arena Corinthians, about half the capacity that will be available for the six World Cup matches, including one semi-final game, to be played at the 1.07 billion real (286 million pounds) stadium.
+About 36,694 fans attended the Brazilian soccer championship match on Sunday at Arena Corinthians, about half the capacity that will be available for the six World Cup matches, including one semi-final game, to be played at the 1.07 billion real ($482 million) stadium.

 The stadium, more than a year behind schedule, still requires landscaping and access work outside the facility.